adhamarif/face-recognition/README.md

 2. Check the datasets in the face folder.
 If you are fine with the collected face images, you may proceed to step 4.
 3. If the collected (face) images have a lot of noises or undesired object, you might need to either:
 - recollect the images dataset, **OR**
 - run the cleaning dataset script to get all the (face) images detected by the *haarcascades* algorithm.
-After that, you may need to remove the noise and undesired images from the <mark style="background-color: #2ec4b6">NEW_FOLDER</mark> manually.
+After that, you may need to remove the noise and undesired images from the `NEW_FOLDER` manually.
 ```
 python clean_dataset.py
 ```